 She is a member of the Milbank Advisory Committee for the Health of US Primary Care Scorecard, the Massachusetts Executive Office of Health and Human Services Quality Measure Alignment Task Force and Quality Subcommittee, the Massachusetts Health Equity Data Standards Technical Advisory Committee, and the Betsey Lehman Center Measurement and Transparency Task Force.
-She also serves on the Board of the Massachusetts Health Data Consortium.
+She also serves on the Board of the American Board of Family Medicine and the Board of the Massachusetts Health Policy Forum.

 Ms. Rabson received her Master’s degree in Public Health from Yale University and her undergraduate degree from Brandeis University.
 In her free time, she enjoys sculling on the Charles River and playing her cello.